dslittle22/personal-website/pages/blog/posts/css-grid.md

 ![CSS grid container with both items stacked in the bottom of the container](/blog/grid-4.png)

-Notice how it's kind of similar to the `align-items: end;` photo, except all of the content is at the bottom of the container rather than the items being centered within their allocated space.
+Notice how it's similar to the `align-items: end;` photo, except all of the content is at the bottom of the container rather than the items being centered within their grid space.
 We can see this by looking at the dev tools and looking at our items within their space.
 Here's the grid with `align-items: end;`
 ![CSS grid with align-items: end; dev tools](/blog/grid-5.png)

 And with `align-content: end;`